 Indeed, Wild Bill Hickock is likely the most infamous outlaw to live — and die — in Deadwood.
 In the short space of a month, he arrived in Deadwood by wagon train and was shot down by Jack McCall in 1876.
 While the saloon was located further down the street at the time, Saloon No. 10 is filled with historic photos and artifacts of that time and re-enacts the events of Wild Bill’s final card game.

-During the summer season you can attend a performance of the Trail of Jack McCall to learn the fully story.
+During the summer season you can attend a performance of the Trial of Jack McCall to learn the fully story.

 While Saloon No. 10 on Main Street calls itself the “only museum in a bar,” you’ll also find more traditional museums that provide a lot of information about Deadwood’s history and gold mining in the Black Hills.
 We particularly enjoyed the Adams Museum and its historical coverage of the area.
 You’ll also find the Days of ’76 Museum has some great history, especially on the area’s relationship with Buffalo Bill Cody.